How does a felon get voting rights restored?

 Visit the website for the Florida Commission on Offender Review to obtain rules, procedures, and forms.
 The site also includes information on how to apply for restoration of rights, search for rights grants, and contact staff at the commission.

-It is up to the individual to know whether they are eligible to register to vote under Amendment Four.
+It is up to the individual to know whether they are eligible to register to vote under Constitutional Amendment 4.

 I received a letter from the Lee County Supervisor of Election about possible removal from the voter registration rolls.